Putting It Together (1993 cast recording)

 Putting It Together is the cast recording of the 1993 Off-Broadway musical revue of the same name, released by RCA Victor.
-Unlike traditional cast albums, it captures a concept revue, compiling songs from various Stephen Sondheim musicals into a loose narrative set during a cocktail party, performed by Julie Andrews, Stephen Collins, Michael Rupert, Rachel York, and Christopher Durang.
+With a loose narrative set during a cocktail party, the production compiles songs from various Stephen Sondheim musicals, performed by Julie Andrews, Stephen Collins, Michael Rupert, Rachel York, and Christopher Durang.

-The album features new orchestrations by longtime Sondheim collaborator Jonathan Tunick, adapted for a smaller ensemble and the studio environment of New York’s Hit Factory.
-Produced by Jay David Saks under Sondheim’s supervision, the album includes more than thirty songs drawn from Sondheim’s catalog.
+The songs feature new orchestrations by longtime Sondheim collaborator Jonathan Tunick, adapted for a smaller ensemble and the studio environment of New York’s Hit Factory.
+Produced by Jay David Saks under Sondheim’s supervision, the album includes more than thirty songs drawn from the composer's catalog.

-Released on compact disc (CD) and cassette, the recording marked Julie Andrews’ return to the New York stage after over three decades, serving as the primary way for audiences to experience the short-run production.
-The included booklet provides full lyrics and liner notes, while the album presents the revue’s thematic focus on relationship tensions and emotional introspection through its sequencing and performers’ delivery, reflecting both comedic and dramatic tones.
+Released on compact disc (CD) and cassette, the recording marked the return of Julie Andrews to the New York stage after over three decades, and served as the primary way for audiences to experience the short-run production.
+The included booklet provides full lyrics and liner notes, while the album presents the revue's thematic focus on relationship tensions and emotional introspection through its sequencing and cast's delivery, reflecting both comedic and dramatic tones.